 Female hair loss is extremely common, particularly after pregnancy and menopause.
 In fact, it can affect as many as one in three women.
-Losing your hair especially when you are young or vulnerable can detrimentally affect your self-confidence.
+Losing your hair can detrimentally affect your self-esteem and well-being.
 Fortunately, several non-invasive and effective hair loss treatments are available to reduce hair loss and even reverse it.

 There are many causes of female hair loss, so establishing the correct diagnosis at an early stage is very important for treatment.
 As with male hair loss, androgenic alopecia is the most common cause of hair loss in women.

-The Treatment Rooms offers many solutions for female hair loss.
-Whether you require non-surgical treatments or FUE hair transplant surgery to restore your hair, our consultants can help you achieve the appearance you desire to boost your confidence and self-image.
+The Treatment Rooms offers solutions for female hair loss.
+Whether you require non-surgical treatments or FUE hair transplant surgery to restore your hair, our Surgeons can help you achieve your treatment goals.

 What is female hair loss?